roosterMAP/rmKit-docs/docs/source/utils.rst

 3D Cursor Ops
 -------------

-A radial menu that contains quick access to default blender operations for managing the 3D Cursor as well as a few custom ones.
+A pie menu that contains quick access to default blender operations for managing the 3D Cursor as well as a few custom ones.
-The point bellow only cover the custom operators:
+The points below only cover the custom operators:

-* ``Cursor to Origin`` :: Same as ``Cursor to World Origin`` except moves to the center of the workplane when active.
+* ``Cursor to Origin``: Same as ``Cursor to World Origin`` except it moves to the center of the workplane if active.

-* ``Cursor to Selection and Orient`` :: Moves the 3D Cursor to the current selection and orients it based on the topology.
+* ``Cursor to Selection and Orient``: Moves the 3D Cursor to the current selection and orients it based on the topology.

-* ``Unrotate Relative to Cursor`` :: Unrotates the selected components based on the orientation of the 3D Cursor.
+* ``Unrotate Relative to Cursor``: Unrotates the selected components based on the orientation of the 3D Cursor.

+* ``Object Pivot to Cursor``: Move the pivot of the mesh to the 3D Cursor and adjust the position and orientation of linked meshes such that they do not move as a result of changed pivot.

 .. note::
-	* To use ``3D Cursor Ops`` bind it to a key in the addon Preferences in the ``3D View`` context.;
+	* Bind in the addon Preferences in the ``3D View`` context or access it in the rmKit-Utils section of the tools panel.

 .. _dimensionstool: